The main focus of NCOP is to provide targeted higher education outreach to young people in years 9 to 13 living in particular geographic areas.

 - low levels of young participation (POLAR3 Q1) and lower than expected levels of young participation, considering Key Stage 4 attainment only (Q1 or Q2).

 More information is available on the POLAR3 and Gaps classifications used to identify the target wards, including methodologies.

-During the second phase of the programme, the 29 local partnerships will establish outreach hubs that between them will provide coverage for every local authority in England.
+During the second phase of the programme, the 29 local partnerships, supported by the OfS, will establish outreach hubs that will cover every local authority in England.

 How is the programme funded?

 Funding of £60 million per year has been provided for academic years 2017-18, 2018-19 and 2019-20.
 Indicative funding for 2020-21 is £60 million.